-How to delete, archive, and reinstall digital games on Nintendo Switch
+Need to delete, archive, or reinstall digital Switch games?
+We've got you!

-Trying to free up some space on your Nintendo Switch to make room for Mario Kart 8?
-You can uninstall digital games!

 If you haven't had a chance to invest in a microSD card to store all of your digitally downloaded games on your Nintendo Switch, you might have already filled up the internal storage with your eShop titles.
 If you need to make some room on your Switch for Mario Kart 8, or any other digital title, you can delete games from your Switch.

-When you get more storage using a microSD card, or if you just want to install a digital game back onto your Switch, you can re-download it from the eShop.
+When you get more storage, or if you just want to install a digital game back onto your Switch, you can re-download it from the eShop.

 How to delete a digital game from your Nintendo Switch

-You can delete a game and its Home screen icon shortcut, freeing up the most amount of space you can without also deleting game save data.
+You can delete a game and its Home screen icon shortcut, freeing up the most amount of space without also deleting game save data.
 I prefer this method because it keeps my Home screen clean — no shortcut buttons to games I'm not even playing anymore.

-- Select the game you want to delete from the Home screen on your Nintendo Switch.

-- Press the + button on the right Joy-Con or the - button on the left Joy-Con to call up the game's options menu.
+- From the Home screen, hover over the game you want to delete and then press the + button on the right Joy-Con or the - button on the left Joy-Con to call up the game's options menu.

 Select Manage Software from the menu on the left.